 In the report RUSI worried that a legacy of the Libya conflict would be that China and Russia would presume that “the model in future was actually regime change rather than the protection of civilians and so would use their vetoes more frequently.”

 In 2013, the US and France are once again talking of launching a “limited” attack.
 It is not surprising that some countries do not trust them not to misuse any limited authorisation to go far wider, as they did in Libya.
 It was at the very least naïve to think that the West could be seen to trick Russia and China and others and that there would not be any consequences.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.